How an Occupational Therapist Can Help Your Child

 “My passion is working with children, seeing their progress and seeing them benefit from our therapy.
 What a child learns in therapy also affects the family, getting the whole family involved in the process,” said Katie Johnson, MOT, OTR/L, MOTION pediatric occupational therapist.

-Johnson has been working in the field of pediatric occupational therapy for the past five years, after graduating from a dual Bachelor of Science and Master of Occupational Therapy program at Quinnipiac University in Hamden, Connecticut.
+Johnson has been working in the field of pediatric occupational therapy for several years, after graduating from a dual Bachelor of Science and Master of Occupational Therapy program at Quinnipiac University in Hamden, Connecticut.

 “I was very open to experiencing all clinical areas of occupational therapy, but pediatrics was definitely my route,” she said.
 “Children are super fun, and a lot of the therapy is based around play.
 You still have goals to complete, but it’s more encouraging and rewarding for children when they are playing and don’t even realize they are participating in therapy.”

 Johnson’s typical day may consist of working with children with autism and developmental delays as well as those with various neurological disorders.
 They work on motor-planning activities, sensory integration, strengthening exercises and improving activities of daily living (ADL), like tying shoes and getting dressed.

 Why might your child need help from an occupational therapist?
 Some of the skills a therapist can work on with your child are as follows: